 Updating Any Reports or Dashboards Affected by the Merge

-These post-merge actions will ensure correct Salesforce accounts and informed, efficient teams.
-Verification and communication are essential for a smooth transfer and operational success.
+These post-merge steps assure accurate Salesforce accounts and productive teams.
+Communication and verification are crucial for a successful transfer and operation.

 Best Practices for Preventing Duplicate Accounts